2023-IDATA2304-G14/Semester-Project/protocol.md

 ## The underlying transport protocol

+[//]: # (TODO: remove the following text)
 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

-We can use TCP?
-Since we don't care about speed, but more the data gets the unaltered.
-Can use UDP if we send a lot of data, since the speed and the chance that a lot of data is wrong is low?

 The protocol uses TCP as the underlying transport protocol.
 This is because we don't want our data to be lost or altered, and we don't care about the speed of the data transfer.

 Our solution enables the user to set a custom port number for the server to listen on.
 If the user does not select a port number, the server will default to port 1238.
 The reason for choosing this port is that is not reserved by any service, and is not used by any common services.
 This means that the user can use this port without having to worry about other services using the same port.
 If the user wants they can also choose automatic port selection, which